wptide/docs/CONTRIBUTING.md

 # Tide Contributing Guide

+There are many ways to contribute to Tide.
+You can help us champion the adoption of quality testing results in the WordPress project.
+You can also help by contributing code or documentation to Tide itself.

+Note that you can also contribute to [WordPress meta](https://make.wordpress.org/meta/handbook/documentation/contributing-with-git/) to improve the WordPress plugin directory.

 Before submitting your contribution, please make sure to take a moment and read through the following guidelines.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Tide Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Tide Code of Conduct](code-of-conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to engage@xwp.co.
+Please report unacceptable behavior to derek@wptide.org.

 ## Issue Reporting Guidelines